Aune

 on-the-fly .mp3 or .flac compression, although you

 also can do this externally.
-Due to the sheer amount of storage FLAC
+Due to the sheer amount of storage

-will lend itself readily to this task, although
+FLAC will lend itself readily to this task, although

 nothing speaks against choosing MP3 with a high

 quality setting except for purists.
-Most CDīs are known to the database, so
+Most CDīs are known to the database,

-success, all META field entries inside the ripped
+if success, all META field entries inside the ripped

 files are filled up.
 This saves you from the hassle of

 doing this yourself.
 File Name Generation And Tag Manipulation With Mp3tag Although the Aune does not use the META information per se (due to its limited computing power), it displays the file name, which in turn can be generated automatically with the subsequent program.
-With Mp3tag program you can
+With Mp3tag program you

 The program is